A pattern that's repeated many times throughout history.

 ACT Math 24 shows the problem.

 ACT Math 24 = roughly 25 correct out of 41 scored math items.
 A student could ace all 23 non-calculus-relevant items and need only 2 of the 18 calculus-relevant items correct.
-That is about 36% accuracy on the content that matters for Math 3C.
+That is about 36% accuracy on the content that matters for Math 4C, the course SAWG’s footnote 15 actually pairs with an ACT score of 24.

 The composite makes this worse.
 A 30 English / 18 Math / 24 Reading profile composites to 24.
 A student with an 18 in math could satisfy a 24 composite threshold because English and Reading carried the average.